jonescompneurolab/hnn-core/doc/contributing.md

    API documentation is *automatically generated* from the [NumPy-style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) in our Python code by [`sphinx`](https://www.sphinx-doc.org/en/master/index.html), which creates nice-looking webpages to display the docstrings.
-This also automatically executes the scripts in our `examples` directory, subsequently and automatically creating webpages for the scripts (including executed output) and Jupyter notebooks for the scripts (not including executed output).
+TODO rewrite This also automatically executes the scripts in our `examples` directory, subsequently and automatically creating webpages for the scripts (including executed output) and Jupyter notebooks for the scripts (not including executed output).
 We are currently